THE PRINCIPLES AND PEDAGOGY OF THE REGGIO EMILIA PRESCHOOL FINDINGS ON WHAT PROMOTES SUCCESSFUL LEARNING IN YOUNG CHILDREN

 Because of the concerted mission to educate teachers on the principles, they have a firm understanding of the methods and underpinnings of projects.
 Professional learning encourages reflective practices, observations and documentation which is shared.
 It is contextual, not imposed by external influences.

-In a similar way, children feel secure when they are in a known environment, so it is with educators.
-Because of the continuous collaborative learning, they are confident in their practices and processes.
+Similarly, children feel secure in a known environment, and so it is with educators.
+Because of continuous collaborative learning, they are confident in their practices and processes.
 Both they and students derive a sense of purpose as they work on projects together.
-A sense of purpose is the antidote to alienation which is a common experience of teachers across the world (Soza, 2015).
+A sense of purpose is the antidote to alienation, a shared experience of teachers worldwide (Soza, 2015).

 Having a collaborative process gives teachers a sense of inclusiveness.
-This is the opposite of what multitudes of teachers experience when they are isolated with their students behind their classroom doors.
+This is the opposite of what multitudes of teachers experience when isolated with their students behind classroom doors.

 B. Principles that encapsulate the RELATIONSHIPS within the schools